North Country School

 North Country School (also called NCS) is an independent junior boarding and day school for boys and girls in grades four through nine.
-Its 312-acre campus is located in Lake Placid, New York, United States, in the High Peaks Region of the 6 million acre Adirondack Park.
-North Country School’s campus includes a beach on Round Lake, a ski hill, gardens and a working farm.
-At the center of campus is the “Main Building,” which houses classrooms, a computer lab, dining room, Quonset gymnasium, art studios, dark room, music practice rooms, and administrative offices.
+Its 333-acre campus is in Lake Placid, New York, United States, in the Adirondack High Peaks.
+North Country School's campus includes a beach on Round Lake, a ski hill, gardens and a farm.
+The main building houses classrooms, a computer lab, dining room, Quonset gymnasium, art studios, dark room, music practice rooms, and administrative offices.
 North Country School shares its property with Camp Treetops.

 Photograph of the main campus for the North Country School, located in Lake Placid, NY USA.

 History

 Walter and Leonora Clark, both progressive educators, founded North Country School in 1938.
-The year the school opened, the Clarks’ six students and two teachers lived in Camp Treetops' buildings while the first school building was under construction.
-The property was owned by Mrs. Clark’s sister and brother-in-law, Helen and Douglas Haskell, who ran Camp Treetops starting in 1929 following its founding by Douglas Slesinger in 1921.
-The Clarks envisioned a school that would extend Treetops’ ideals of “personal choice balanced by vibrant community” and “time outdoors for meaningful work, unstructured play and discovery” into classroom learning.
-Today, North Country School enrolls 90 students and offers a rigorous and progressive academic curriculum and opportunities for students to engage with the natural world, including: garden and farm projects, maple sugaring, chores, wilderness trips, and horseback riding.
+The year the school opened, the Clarks' six students and two teachers lived in Camp Treetops' buildings while the first school building was under construction.
+The property was owned by Mrs. Clark's sister and brother-in-law, Helen and Douglas Haskell, who ran Camp Treetops starting in 1929 following its founding by Douglas Slesinger in 1921.
+The Clarks envisioned a school that would extend Treetops' ideals of "personal choice balanced by vibrant community" and "time outdoors for meaningful work, unstructured play and discovery" into classroom learning.